Max Branning: 2006–2021

 They survive the fall but are taken to hospital in a critical condition.
 Max tells a police officer that it is his fault, so he is arrested on suspicion of GBH.
-However, they receive a video filmed by Keegan Baker (Zack Morris), showing Lauren and Abi falling, so he is released.
+However, they receive a video filmed by Keanu's half-brother Keegan Baker (Zack Morris), showing Lauren and Abi falling, so he is released.
 He goes to the hospital where Tanya initially accepts his comfort but pushes him away when a nurse arrives with news about one of their daughters.
 The nurse informs them that while Lauren is expected to recover, Abi is brainstem dead and has no chance of regaining consciousness.
 Abi's baby is delivered via cesarean section.
 Max is hopeful that Abi will recover and does not tell Lauren the truth, but she slaps Max when she finds out.
 After this, Max obtains a court order to stop Abi's life support being withdrawn and plans to take her to the US for a treatment that will cost £2,000,000, but Dr Harding urges Max to do the dignified thing for Abi as she is already dead and as Abi is not a minor, he has no legal right to take her.
 Max barricades himself in Abi's hospital room, but is talked into letting the hospital staff in when a nurse tells Max about her own son's death and that she never got to say goodbye.
 When Dr Harding explains what will happen to Max and Lauren, Max asks if the life support can be withdrawn at Abi's time of birth, 8.32pm.
 Tanya, Cora and Rainie return but Cora tells Max that Tanya does not want him present when the life support is withdrawn.
 Max finds Tanya in the hospital's chapel and she is angry with Max that Abi has to die because of him.
 However, just before Abi's life support is withdrawn, Tanya requests Max to be there.
 Abi then dies, leaving her family devastated.
 Max is hurt when he is led to believe that Abi's funeral has taken place, but he discovers it has not and Lauren tells him that none of the family want him present.
 On the day of the funeral, Max respects Lauren's wishes to not attend the funeral and visits Abi's daughter during the funeral to register her birth, but at the end of Abi's funeral, Jay allows Max to say his goodbyes and Max delivers his eulogy, prompting Max and Lauren to make amends.
-Abi is toasted in the Vic, her friends let off white balloons and her daughter is named Abi Branning as Max is determined to do things right.
+Abi is toasted in the Vic, her friends let off white balloons and her daughter is named Abi as Max is determined to do things right.